AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-page-authoring-touch.md

 ## Filtering Resources {#filtering-resources}

-When authoring pages, the user must often select from resources (e.g. pages, components, assets, etc.).
+When authoring pages, the user must often select from resources (for example, pages, components, assets, etc.).
 This can take the form of a list for example from which the author must choose an item.

 In order to keep the list to a reasonable size and also relevant to the use case, a filter can be implemented in the form of a custom predicate.
 For example, if the [`pathbrowser`](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/index.html) [Granite](/help/sites-developing/touch-ui-concepts.md#granite-ui) component is used to allow the user to select the path to a particular resource, the paths presented can be filtered in the following way: